BiTinerary/PocketServerPi/README.md

 ## Tutorials

-### Wifi
-Armbian makes connecting to the internet easy by including `nmtui` (Network Manager Text User Interface Tool).
-Connecting to an SSID should be self explanitory so I'm not going to go into crazy specifics.
-However, here's the idea.
-Simply type command `nmtui`, you'll see a text based GUI >> "Activate a connection" >> Select "Your SSID Name" >> "Activate" >> Prompted for SSID Password >> You're good to google.
-If you would like to change more settings, activate the AccessPoint then go back and select "Edit a Connection"

 ### Initial Setup and Tools
 Here's a <a href='https://gist.github.com/BiTinerary/82fc8a5c9fd15935c6c96d067f4ee1bd'>bash script</a> of the things I start off with to get the essentials and tools that are not included in Armbian for minimalist reasons.
 It's not been tested (as a bash script) but is a working reference to install pip, dev tools, updates, samba, etc...<br>